Life Care Planning Expert Witness: Cases involving Traumatic Brain Injury

 In all but the most devastating injuries, improvement is visible during the early post-injury period.
 Progress is measurable, complications are managed, and level of care changes from critical care to inpatient rehabilitation, perhaps to outpatient and then home care.

-In my experience, the most difficult ongoing issue families face with brain injury, regardless of its cause, is the profound change in family dynamics due to disability.
+In my experience, the most difficult ongoing issue families face with brain injury, regardless of its cause, is the profound change in family dynamics due to disability, which must be carefully addressed in a comprehensive brain injury care plan.
 Loved ones tolerate the inconveniences of dealing with many behavioral aspects of brain injury — confusion, agitation, memory and concentration deficits, irritability, decreased safety awareness and judgment, impulsivity, and others — feeling that these and any associated physical limitations will resolve with time.

 During the acute phase, hopes are high.
 However, improvement after head injury usually follows a predictable pattern.
 The rate of functional gain slows at about one year, tapers, and finally plateaus at about three years post injury.
 At that point, for the most part, what you see is what you get.
 That’s when it’s a good idea to get a comprehensive evaluation panel, including neuropsychiatric examination, nursing, therapies, and social work to establish a functional baseline.
 This will help the family begin to prepare for their changed future.